weaviate/weaviate-io/src/pages/google-summer/gsod-23.md

 Specific project tasks include:

-* Review the Weaviate documentation to catalog aspects of existing code examples, encompassing:
+* Review the documentation to catalog:
-    * The programming languages used, and
     * The data sets being queried.
 * Coordinate with the Weaviate team to establish a testing strategy, which includes:
     * Reviewing and consolidating the datasets used for example code,
-    * Specifying (and potentially creating) Weaviate instances to be used for testing,
+    * Building Weaviate instances to be used for testing,
-    * Developing a workflow including suitable testing triggers, such as a pre-commit hook or a continuous integration action.
+    * Developing a workflow including suitable testing triggers (e.g a pre-commit hook or continuous integration action).
-* Develop guidelines and best practices for writing tests to ensure consistency and maintainability throughout the documentation.
+* Develop guidelines and best practices for writing tests.
 * Compose clear and concise documentation explaining how to conduct such tests.
-* Update the existing code examples in the Weaviate documentation by applying the newly established testing methodology, guaranteeing that they are up-to-date, accurate, and functional.
+* Update existing code examples by applying the newly established testing methodology.

 :::note Support provided
 The technical writer is not expected to complete the tasks mentioned above by themselves, particularly those requiring potentially challenging programming work such as implementing code for tests.

 Instead, they will collaborate with the Weaviate team to outline the tests and subsequently document the guidelines and processes for utilizing these tests in the future.

-They will also be supported along the way, by being provided with guidance and collaboration throughout the process.
 :::

-#### Measuring your project’s success
+### Measuring the project success

-A successful completion will lead to benefits such as immediate identification and therefore opportunities to reduce errors.
-In the medium term, this will also lead to faster turnaround for issue resolution and identification of out-of-date code examples, for example using deprecated patterns.

-This will benefit the Weaviate team at large, as well as our users who can have further confidence in our code.

 To measure the project success, we will track:
 * Test coverage,